AdaCore/gnatstudio/docs/users_guide/extending.rst

   clean`, or `gprclean`.
 Note: this macro is only available in the commands defined in the Build Manager and the Build Launcher dialogs.

+*%GPS%
+  Replace by the home directory for GPS (ie the .gps directory in which GPS stores its own configuration files).

 *%i*
   If the user clicked within the Project View, this is the name of the parent project, ie the one that is importing the one the user clicked on.
 Note that